 History Of Modern Physics

 Well, as far as physics is concerned, there is a consensus that something very important happened in the 17th century.
-However, the history of modern physics goes deep down the valley of time cycle which we cannot compel for.
+However, the history of modern physics goes deep down the valley of the time cycle which we cannot compel for.

 Recommended, Aristotelian Universe – Let’s Go Back In Time

-No doubt, Archimedes was the first physicist who used the experimental methods.
+No doubt, Archimedes was the first physicist who used experimental methods.
 I mean, he was such a good one that even Galileo called him “The Most Divine Archimedes”.

 Pure logical thinking cannot yield us any knowledge of the empirical world.
 All knowledge of reality starts from experience and ends in it.
 Propositions arrived at by purely logical means are completely empty as regards reality.
 Because Galileo saw this, and particularly because he drummed it into the scientific world.
 He is the father of modern physics — indeed, of modern science altogether.

 — Albert Einstein, “On The Method Of Theoretical Physics”, In essays in science (Dover,2009).